fb pixel

 A visit to the dentist should be a routine part of life, much like visiting a doctor for a check-up.
+At Passion Family Dental, we make visits stress-free for children in North Lakes, Mango Hill, Kallangur, Petrie, and Morayfield.
 But when should that routine begin?

 Our practice strives to make the first dental visit a fun, engaging, and positive experience.
 Children can enjoy a ride in our magic chair, have their teeth counted, and, if everything looks good, receive a gentle polish to keep their smiles bright.